AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_state_abstraction.lab.rst

       - But must be declared in the body

 + Add a new global object to maintain the maximum utilization
-+ Compiling your code generates an error!
++ Analyzing your code generates an error!

    .. code:: console